rad-sc/rad-sc.github.io/project2_486/index.md

 ---

 ## Background and the Input Data
+Measuring hotspots using spatial autocorrelation statistics is one of many potential tools for identifying areas affected by point source pollution in a watershed.
+Sometimes when these hotspots are in close proximity to cold spots we can more easily observe the potential sources of pollution.
+<br><br>
 <img src="../project2_486/WaterQualityStations.jpg?raw=true"/>

 ### Nutrient Pollution and the Chesapeake Bay
 Nutrient pollution is a significant problem globally across watersheds, where nitrogen and phosphorus runoff are often the focus of analysis, research, debate, and management efforts, due to their potential for significant watershed disturbance as limiting plant nutrients.
 Some other high profile nutrient water quality measures are dissolved carbon (another limiting nutrient), suspended sediments (for implications of turbidity and carrying dissolved materials), and dissolved oxygen (as an important measure of ecosystem health).
 Nitrogen and phosphorus exist in many forms in the environment (nitrate, ammonia, phosphate, phosphorus salts), and therefore there are are many tests for both.
+A normal range for TN according to the U.S. EPA is 2mg/L-6mg/L, and TP is 10ug/L-40ug-L.
 ### Water Quality Data
 The Chesapeake Bay Program's Water Quality Database is an open source platform for selecting and downloading measured and calculated physical and nutrient parameters in the geographic extent of the Chesapeake Bay and tidal tributaries for their data collection from 1984-present.
 The data can is downloaded with geographic attributes, the smallest being 'Water Quality Station', and with other options like Hydrologic Unit and County/City.

 ---

-## Data Analysis
+## Quantitative Data Analysis
+Total Nitrogen and Total Phosphophorus water quality data was downloaded from CBP's database from April 20th 2010 to April 20th 2020 as a CSV file, and then was imported into QGIS and defined geographically.
+Hotspot analyses were done for TN and TP using ArcGIS's Hotspot analysis.
+QGIS has a 3rd party Hotspot tool that can be downloaded, however there are currently documented bugs with the install, so I opted for ArcMap as a second choice (The outputs are exactly the same).
+QGIS's tool requires you to download pip via the python console, and then pysal via pip.

+After hotspots were calculated I created a pointlayer of all the data with recorded high nutrient measurements (according to the previously mentioned EPA guidelines) to select hotspots only in those locations.
+Although the statistical analysis measures 'High' and 'Low', the values are arbitrarty in reference to environmental guidelines, so I created this constraint to filter out 'hotspots' that fall below the threshold for high nutrient pollution.
+I had to convert the phospohrus measurements from mg/L to ug/L by creating a new field in the water quality station attribute data table.

 ---

 ## Identifying Hotspots and Looking Closer
+Hotspots that coincided with values above regulatory norms were visualized as hotspots of interest in the map below
+<br>br>
 <img src="../project2_486/NutrientHotspots.jpg?raw=true"/>
+I focused on 3 locations for my analysis, where hotspots were in close proximity to a coldspot (>5mi) within the same HUC8 watershed.
+There were more than 3 of these in total, but that is an analysis for another day.
 <br><br>
 <img src="../project2_486/HotspotCloserLook.jpg?raw=true"/>
 <br><br>
+The first of my qualitative observations was in Central Pennsylvania near Lewisburg, along the western branch of the Susquehanna River.
+I found something interesting after looking upstream of a hotspot (both N and P).
+Coal power plants are significant sources of nutrient pollution with leftover coal ash and worse.
+<br><br>
 <img src="../project2_486/MontourPowerPlantHotspot.jpg?raw=true"/>
 <br><br>
+My second observation was 2 golf courses upstream of a phosphorus hotspot in north central Maryland.
+Golf courses fertilize their land with nitrogen and phosphorus, often execessively.
+<br><br>
 <img src="../project2_486/MonocasyRiverHotspot.jpg?raw=true"/>
+<br><br>
+My final observation came to no personal surprise as a Baltimore native.
+Looking at another phosphorus hotspot just East of Baltimore City at the Back River water quality station instantly led me to look for what I knew was upstream, the Back River Wastewater Treatment Plant.
+Wastewater treament effluent is highly concentrated in nutrients.
 <br><br>
 <img src="../project2_486/BackRiverHotspot.jpg?raw=true"/>
 <br><br>